pret/pokecrystal/docs/event_commands.md

 ## `$5B`: `randomwildmon`
-Used in engine scripts as part of the Sweet Scent, But Catching Contest, and wild Pokémon encounters.
+Used as part of the Sweet Scent, But Catching Contest, and wild encounter engine scripts.

 ## `$5C`: `loadtemptrainer`